jdavis/college-spring-2013/cs352/assignment8/solution.md

     DEADLOCK!

 So yes, it is possible that P1 and P2 can run into a deadlock.
-Here is how we can prevent it by altering P2:
+We need to edit P2 to prevent deadlock.
+We can do this by keeping the partial order of 1, 2, 3 that is used in P1.

-##### P2 New Code TODO
+##### P2 New Code
+    wait(s3);
     wait(s2);
     y = y*2;
-    wait(s3);
     z = z - y;
     signal(s2);
     wait(s1);